 During your whole group lessons, you can differentiate to hit each student where they are developmentally.
 This is VERY important to understand as I’ve heard kindergarten teachers say, “My students don’t know letters and sounds yet.
 They aren’t ready for Concept of Word.”
 That is just not the truth because the more we surround our students with text, the easier it is for students to learn letters and sounds.
 Students must be surrounded by print even when they can’t read it!
 The more we read TO them and the more we INVOLVE them, the quicker they will learn.
 The modeling we do includes ALL students, and I believe in a gradual release model, “I do.
 We do.
 You do.”

 When you differentiate the lessons, you will include scaffolding for all levels.
-For some students, this means “reading” and tracking on their own soon after you introduce.
+For some emergent readers, this means “reading” and tracking on their own soon after you introduce.
 For some students, the support of touch points may be needed the full week.
 Accurate tracking is long from developing, but they will learn.
 Never fear.
 They will get there if you keep the routine in place.

 Letter Recognition and Sounds

 Another idea is to match letter cards to letters within the poem.
-I love projecting these poems and having kids use the Smartboard markers to circle or highlight the letters we’ve worked on.
+I love projecting these poems and having emergent readers use the Smartboard markers to circle or highlight the letters we’ve worked on.
 You can also make a list of words from the poem that start with the letter “?”.
 Reading the word list can emphasize the letter’s beginning sounds.

 Working on Rhyme

 When you are modeling the poem, it’s a great time to work in word play.
 Of course, you’ll point out the rhyming words at the end of the lines.
-You can also have rhyming picture cards and have your students LISTEN for the word that rhymes with the focus word.
+You can also have rhyming picture cards and have your emergent readers LISTEN for the word that rhymes with the focus word.
 For example, you might choose BAT as your focus word.
 If your COW poem is Humpty Dumpty, you could have your students raise their hand when they hear a word that rhymes with BAT.
 (Humpty Dumpty SAT on a wall.)